Glossary of Sheep Terms

 Gimmer - female sheep over one year of age.

-Graft - transfer a lamb to a ewe that is not its mother.
+Graft - to transfer a lamb to a ewe that is not its mother.

 Green chop - freshly cut forage fed to livestock.